But, the internet comes with all kinds of opportunities and one of them is the ability to make money selling tickets online.

 Regardless of which topic you choose, you’re likely to find some people that are interested in it as well.
 Since we're talking about tickets though, let's look at an example:

 You're a country music fan, and start a blog about all your favorite artists.
-You write articles about who's touring, who has a new album, and maybe even land a few interviews with smaller stars.
+You write articles about who's touring, who has a new album and maybe even land a few interviews with smaller stars.
 People come to your website for news and info related to country music.
-Next time Chris Stapleton or Florida Georgia Line go on concert, you can tell people where to get tickets.
+Next time Chris Stapleton or Florida Georgia Line goes to the concert, you can tell people where to get tickets.
 Send out an email with your affiliate link, and you can make some money for each ticket sold!

 One more example: